Newbrict/obsidian-obligator/README.md

 - Obligator has the ability to delete empty headings to keep your daily note clean.

+- Obligator deals with nested to-do items hierarchically, so a checked parent with any amount of unchecked children will get copied over wholly to preserve the structure.

 - & More!

 ## TO-DO (In priority order)